 To date, 23 countries have auctioned or allocated C-band spectrum for mobile, according to the Global Mobile Suppliers association, and nearly 30 more countries have upcoming auctions.
 So, if you have communication services that depend on C-band, you have to be asking “What happens to me?”

 The satellite business may not be as politically skilled as the mobile industry – at least not enough to hang onto its spectrum – but it excels at handling technology problems like this one.
-Here are some takeaways for vessel owners or operator from maritime and cruise to energy and mining that may currently depend on C-Band for the reliability of their service in weather-challenged locations.
+Here are some takeaways for vessel owners or operators from maritime and cruise to energy and mining that may currently depend on C-Band for the reliability of their service in weather-challenged locations.

 C-Band is not going away.
 Only a portion of C-Band has been allocated for mobile service providers in most jurisdictions, and satellite operators continue to order new satellites to focus on the available C-Band spectrum.
 So, spectrum will continue to be available even if it requires modifications to VSAT Antenna in order to access different frequencies within the band.